Back to Podcast Guides

 Self-authorship is not self-treatment

-That is valuable, but it needs a boundary.
+That is valuable, and it needs a boundary.
 Self-authorship is not the same as self-treating a clinical condition in isolation.
 With OCD, the more compassionate move may be to stop making yourself the sole clinician, researcher, and patient.
 Bring in trained support.
-Let the experiment include other people’s expertise.
+Let the experiment include other people's expertise.

 Key takeaways

-• Self-exploration is useful when it increases contact, agency, and aliveness; it becomes costly when it turns into compulsive certainty-seeking.
+• Self-exploration is useful when it increases contact, agency, and aliveness.
+It becomes costly when it turns into compulsive certainty-seeking.

 • OCD can include inward compulsions such as rumination, checking, reviewing, and reassurance-seeking inside the mind.

-• ERP is an evidence-supported OCD treatment, but it should be approached with appropriate clinical guidance rather than as a self-improvement dare.
+• ERP is an evidence-supported OCD treatment, but it should be approached with clinical guidance rather than as a self-improvement dare.

 • Personal metaphors like Dan's "twilight" image can soften the war against experience, especially when they arise from genuine resonance rather than performance.